openwebwork/webwork2/clients/readme.md

 ```
     --tex
+				Process question in TeX mode and output the TeX file to the default temp directory (webwork2/DATA)

-				Process question in TeX mode and output to the command line
+	--pdf    Process a question in TeX mode and output the pdf file to the default temp directory

     --list   pg_list
 				Read and process a list of .pg files contained in